mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 with the LED.
 Some LEDs have the necessary resistor built in.
 See [LED resistors](http://mjrnet.org/pinscape/BuildGuideV2/BuildGuide.php?sid=ledResistors).

-The lamp ports are nominally for LEDs and incandescent lights, but you can actually use them with any kind of device as long as its current draw is below 500mA.
-That's enough for most small relays and many contactors, for example.
-Be sure to use a [flyback diode](http://mjrnet.org/pinscape/BuildGuideV2/BuildGuide.php?sid=diodes) for anything mechanical (relay, contactor, motor).
+Even though the lamp ports are called "lamp ports", they're really not limited to lamps.
+They can can handle any sort of device, as long as its current draw is below 500mA.
+The only reason we call them "lamp ports" is that lamps are the most common devices in a pin cab that fit within the 500mA limit, so we expect that these ports will mostly be used with lighting devices.
+But 500mA is enough for many relays, contactors, and even smallish solenoids.
+If you connect anything mechanical, be sure to use a [flyback diode](http://mjrnet.org/pinscape/BuildGuideV2/BuildGuide.php?sid=diodes).
 Diodes aren't needed for LEDs or incandescent bulbs.

-Each lamp port includes a 5V terminal, which can be used as the power supply for lamps and LEDs.
+Each lamp header includes one pin that's connected to 5V power.
+This is purely for wiring convenience - you can use it as the power source for lamps and LEDs connect to the same header.
 The 5V terminal just connects straight back to the secondary power supply 5V input to the board, so there's nothing special about it; it's just there as a convenience, to give you another place to connect to the 5V supply.
-You don't have to use this terminal for any of the lamps, and more importantly, you don't have to use 5V for the lamps - each lamp can be connected to whatever voltage it requires, as long as that doesn't exceed 40V.
+You don't have to use this terminal for any of the lamps, and more importantly, these ports aren't limited to 5V lamps.
+Each lamp can be connected to whatever power supply voltage it requires, up to 40V.
+And you're free to connect devices with different voltage levels to the same header - it's fine to connect a 12V LED strip alongside a 6.3V incandescent lamp, and a 24V contactor next to that, all on the same lamp header.

 ### Flashers and strobe